wp-plugins/goods-catalog/readme.txt

 = Shortcodes =

 * Use shortcode [goods_newest] to display the newest products anywhere in the site: on post or page.
 For example, to show 6 products, type: [goods_newest number=6]
+* [goods_categories] to display the list of goods categories (many thanks to Alexander Chizhov & Pineapple Design Studio)

 = Languages =